-Your town or city definitely had one.
-Perhaps even two, or three in some cases… not necessarily red light districts, but BL dealers.
-Lest we forget the Mann Egertons and the like, large showrooms once packed with the best of BL (and later Rover) tin, now turned over to Kia or Hyundai, or converted to other uses, or derelict, or torn down and long gone…
+Your town or city definitely had one – perhaps even two, or three in some cases – not necessarily red light districts, but BL dealers.
+Lest we forget, Mann Egerton and the like, once had large showrooms packed with the best of BL (and later Rover) tin, but which are now turned over to Kia or Hyundai, or converted to other uses, or derelict, or torn down and long gone…

 Looking back now, it does make you wonder how all these garages, selling the same product co-existed within a 20 mile radius of each other.
-But Lincolnshire, due to its conservative, quiet, rural, background has always had a lot of elderly people in its environs.
+However, Lincolnshire, due to its conservative, quiet, rural, background has always had a lot of elderly people in its environs.
 People who bought Austin Sevens and Morris Oxfords new and were still going to the same dealer with their pension funds to buy Metros and Itals (that ‘one last car’) 30 or 40 years later.
-Because these small local dealers were not the big franchise chrome and glass car dealers we know now.
-Even in the eighties, these places were for the most part, a tiny Parquet floored two car showroom, and a set of workshops.
-The dealer as a ‘personal friend’, and part of the local community.
+That’s because these small, local dealers were not the big franchise chrome and glass car dealers we know now.
+Even in the Eighties, these places were, for the most part, a tiny parquet-floored, two-car showroom and a set of workshops.
+The dealer as a ‘personal friend’ and part of the local community.

-The book was illustrated in part by a small selection of stock publicity pictures from BP, and in the strangest quirk ever, Wayland, a Sussex based publisher, had taken most of it’s pictures and story from Holland Brothers Boston, 188 miles from Wayland’s Hove HQ, how, I don’t know, but I am assuming some sort of competition.
-What had once been a piece of History of a small rural town, and a distant memory, is permanently captured in a book, and now, this story!
+The book was illustrated, in part, by a small selection of stock publicity pictures from BP and, in the strangest quirk ever, Wayland, a Sussex-based publisher, had taken most of its pictures and story from Holland Brothers Boston, 188 miles from Wayland’s Hove HQ.
+Why, I don’t know, but I am assuming some sort of competition.
+What had once been a piece of history of a small rural town, and a distant memory, is permanently captured in a book, and now, this story!

 Then and Now: Holland Brothers